ejstover/GreatMigration/README.md

 python3 quickstart.py
 ```

-The script prompts for a Mist token and API port, stores them in `backend/.env`, installs dependencies, and launches the API.
+The script prompts for a Mist token, Mist Org ID (Optional), Switch Template ID (Optional), Web interface port (default 8000), authentication type (local or LDAP), Local username/password (if local auth) and stores them in `backend/.env`, installs dependencies, and launches the API.
 Use `--no-start` to perform setup without starting the server.

 > **Note:** Each run of `quickstart.py` fetches and rebases onto the latest commits from the `main` branch (or the branch provided via `--branch`).
 If you need to stay on a pinned revision or have local changes you don't want updated, follow the manual setup steps below and start the server yourself with `uvicorn app:app --app-dir backend --reload` (or your preferred launch command).